Lasauvage: History

 In 1880, de Saintignon started building accommodation for his workers.
 Around 70 workers' houses were built on the Rue Principale, the Place de Saintignon, the Rue de Rodange, and the Rue de la Crosnière.
 These houses were built in a uniform style, with three rooms and a kitchen.
 They were built in the style of the nearby Lotharingian workers' houses, which were called corons.
 De Saintignon also constructed a school on the place of former blast furnaces, and a church, inspired by the Sainte-Chapelle in Paris.
 In the Economat (opposite the school), the workers could buy groceries, and have their bill (like their rent payments) deducted from their wages.

 Saintignon also built a church and a vicarage, which was given to the commune of Differdange after his death by his heirs.
 The school, on the other hand, was sold to the commune.

 During World War I, mining of the Minette ore was stopped by Saintignon, as he refused to deliver ore to the Germans, who were in control of the furnaces of Differdange.
 After the war and the death of the impoverished Saintignon, the metalworks of Rodange bought the houses and continued to mine Minette, until in 1978 the last mine was closed.

-As Lasauvage was the only Luxembourgish village in range of the guns of the Maginot Line, the Grand-Ducal family had had a casemate build under House number 55 from 1939-1940.
+As Lasauvage was the only Luxembourgish village in range of the guns of the Maginot Line, the Grand-Ducal family had had a casemate build under House number 55 from 1939 to 1940.
 Grand Duchess Charlotte was to live here in case of a German invasion, and continue to rule the country from here, like Albert I of Belgium, who during World War I had withdraw behind the Yser line.
 But, when the German invasion did come on 10 May 1940, events moved so quickly that the Grand Duchess only barely had time to escape to France, and House No. 55 in Lasauvage was never used.